alinnman/celestial-navigation/README.md

 Using a calculator or computer can speed up this manual task, and also possibly reduce possible (human) errors.
 You can use the script on a mobile phone without internet connection.
 If you also have access to a solar powered battery you have a tool useful while traveling in remote places or on the ocean.

+* The script supports **stationary** observations, i.e. when observations are made from a single position, typically using multiple sights.
   For two sights you will get two possible coordinates.
 For three or more sights you will get one coordinate (calculated as a mean value).

-The script supports **stationary** observations, i.e. when observations are made from a single position, typically using multiple sights.
-There is also support for **dead reckoning** observations, typically at sea on a moving ship.
+* There is also support for **dead reckoning** observations, typically at sea on a moving ship.
 This also needs a working compass and a chip log or similar.
   See [section 4](#dead-reckoning) below for more information.

 For more information on installation see [here](INSTALL.md).